paapaabdullahm/php-fpm/README.md

 # Dockerized PHP-FPM

 PHP-FPM (FastCGI Process Manager) is an alternative PHP FastCGI implementation with some additional features useful for sites of any size, especially busier sites.
-It also comes bundled with two binaries namely:
+It also comes bundled with the php cli tool.
-- php-fpm which is the fast cgi processor, and
-- php which is the command line interface tool

 #### Docker Pull Command
     docker pull pam79/php-fpm

 # Usage

 ### With docker run
 ```shell
 $ docker run -it --rm --name my-app -v "$PWD":/usr/src/my-app -w /usr/src/my-app pam79/php-fpm
 ```

+&nbsp;
-#### To speed up things, let's create two aliases.
-One for php-fpm and the other for php cli:
+#### To speed up things, let's create two aliases:

-First open your '.bashrc' file.
-If you are using zsh open your '.zshrc' file instead.
+First open your **.bashrc** file.
+If you are using zsh open your **.zshrc** file instead.
 ```shell
 $ vim ~/.bashrc
 ```

+&nbsp;
-Add the following at the bottom of the file and save it.
+Add the following at the bottom of the file.
+The first alias is for php-fpm while the second is for php cli.
 ```shell
 alias php-fpm="docker run -it --rm -v "$PWD":/usr/src/my-app -w /usr/src/my-app pam79/php-fpm php-fpm"
 alias php="docker run -it --rm -v "$PWD":/usr/src/my-app -w /usr/src/my-app pam79/php-fpm php"
 ```

+&nbsp;
 Source the file to reload changes
 ```shell
 $ . ~/.bashrc
 ```

+&nbsp;
 Finally use the alias as regular php-fpm, and php binaries.

-For example:
+Some examples:
 - if you are using it with Laravel, within your project root, you can easily do:
     `$ php artisan foo bar `

 - to check the php version you are running, you can either do:
     `$ php-fpm -v` or
     `$ php -v`

 - to step into an interactive REPL mode you can do:
     `$ php -a`

 - to run a script with the cli tool you can simply do:
     `$ php script.php`

-- to find out which php modules are enabled you can do:
+- to access phpinfo() from the command line you can do:
     `$ php-fpm -i` or
     `$ php -i`

+- to run your app with the php internal server, you can do the following, with the -t flag specifying the path to your app:
+    `$ php -t . -S <container-ip>:<port>`

 ### With docker-compose
 ```yml
 version: '2.1'